learn-co-students/careers-resume-technical-experience-v-000/README.md

 - What problem did it solve?
 - What technologies did you use?

-Now, in your first resume draft, adapt this information to the Technical Projects section for each of the applications you built or were involved in building.
+Now, in your first resume draft, adapt this information to the Technical Projects section for each of the projects you built or were involved in building.
 You'll review this section with your coach.
 It can also be helpful to have a technical peer, mentor, or friend review the technical section of your resume to ensure your bullet points are articulated in the best way possible.

 Next, you'll want to describe your (and your teammates’) contributions.
 Here, you'll typically include 3-5 bullet points discussing the what & why.